Mutual Self-Help Housing

-- Time Commitment: All participating families and individuals contribute 65% of the labor on all the homes in each group.
-This equals at least 30 hours per week from the family or individual, their friends, and their volunteers, for the duration of construction.
-The head of household must complete 15 of the 30 hours, and the remaining 15 hours can be contributed by friends, family, and volunteers (16 years of age or older).
-Hours are usually completed on Saturdays and a weekday evening and construction typically takes 8-11 months.
-This commitment is very important as all of the homes must be finished and pass inspection before any participating families or individuals are allowed to move in.
+- Time Commitment: All owner/builders contribute 65% of the labor on all the homes in each build group.
+This equals a minimum of 20 hours per week from the family or individual, their friends, and their volunteers, for the duration of construction.
+Hours are typically completed on Saturdays and one weekday evening, every week for the duration of the build until every home is complete.
+Construction time is approximately one year and owner/builders must plan accordingly.
+This commitment of time and “sweat equity” is very important as all of the homes must be finished and pass inspection before anyone is allowed to move in.

 How to Apply…

-Step 2: Return the form with proof of your last month of income and your last two years of tax returns.
+Step 2: Return the pre-qualification form with proof of your last month of income (pay stubs; banks statements) and your last two years of tax returns with W2’s included.

 These items can be mailed to Helena Habitat at P.O.
 Box 459, Helena MT 59624 or dropped off at our office at 432 N. Last Chance Gulch, Ste.
 R Helena, MT 59601.

 Step 3: Our Program Manager will contact you once they’ve reviewed your pre-qualification form.